leon340/song-mood/README.md

 both were inconsistent in determining the sentiment of lyrics during manual testing.
 Perhaps these are not the correct data sets to use for this problem.
 Movie or restaurant reviews are quite different from song lyrics.
-A data set containing lyrics and their associated sentiment may be more appropriate and will be investigated.
+A data set containing lyrics and their associated sentiment may be more appropriate.

+An attempt was made to create a model using the MER data set which contained lyrics associated with one of 4 quadrants from the Russell emotion model:
+Q1: Happy (can be excited or pleased)
+Q2: Tense
+Q3: Melancholy
+Q4 Serene Joy (peaceful, relaxed).
+However, the model achieved very low accuracy as well as a consistent loss of nan.
+Many different solutions were attempted to fix these issues to no avail.
+This model should be revisited in the future.

 _Notes:_